 - By sending samples to LabPMM for routine diagnostic testing, patients will be protected by the strict data protection laws. - Patient samples will only be reused for quality control of the assays requested on the original requisition form. - At LabPMM GmbH, unless prior consent is given, primary samples or DNA from patient samples is retained for 12 months for quality control purposes only.
 Thereafter patient samples are de-identified and destroyed. - Our data servers are located in a facility in the USA.
-An U.S.-EU privacy shield certification is available.
 Data is encrypted prior to transfer and the transferred data is subject to the same safeguards as data held in Germany.